 For a day by day summary of my trip, click here to read my trip summary and see more pictures from my time in Ghana.

-What are some organizations that travel with groups of SLPs?
+What are some organizations that travel internationally with groups of SLPs?

 In Ghana, we worked with MultiKids Africa and Autism Compassion Africa, both organizations I can recommend that you could try to reach out to if you were interested in their work directly.

-The cost of your trip will likely vary significantly depending on location (Ghana is much more expensive to travel to than a location like Jamaica, for example), length of time you plan to be there, and the organization you travel through.
+The cost of your trip will likely vary significantly depending on location.
+(Ghana is much more expensive to travel to than a location like Jamaica, for example).
+Price also varies by length of time you plan to be there, and the organization you travel through.

-For my trip, we paid a trip fee that covered all meals, transportation, and lodging in addition to the cost of our flights, necessary vaccinations/medications, and travel insurance.
+For my trip, we paid a trip fee that covered all meals, transportation, lodging, flights, necessary vaccinations/medications, and travel insurance.
 The trip fee for the specific trip I went on was just under $2000.
-While there, I spent pretty freely on drinks, food, souvenirs, laundry, and other experiences and spent under $400 total for all additional, optional costs.
+While there, I spent pretty freely on drinks, food, souvenirs, laundry, and other experiences.
+In total, I spent under $400 total for all additional, optional costs.

-What can I do to prepare for a trip like this?
+What can I do to prepare for an international volunteer trip like this?

 Obviously you should be prepared for the international travel.
 Beyond that, I would encourage you to do a ton of research on local culture and on programs that have been successful in the country you’ll be traveling to.